SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 - [Microtonal Music Study with Chromatic Lattice Keyboard](https://www.codeproject.com/Articles/1204180/Microtonal-Music-Study-Chromatic-Lattice-Keyboard)
 - Present article

 The present and the previous article describe different applications of a single project [Microtonal Fabric](https://github.com/SAKryukov/microtonal-fabric).
 The present article describes the sound synthesis engine used by all Microtonal Fabric applications.
-The Sound Builder application provides a method used to synthesize the sounds of different musical instruments and to create a library of sounds.
+The Sound Bilder application provides a method used to synthesize the sounds of different musical instruments and to create a library of sounds.

 ## Motivation